WHAT IS ROSACEA?

 For the best results, products within Pevonia’s RS2 line should be used together, morning and evening.
 With regular use of the products and treatments, the symptoms can be controlled and dramatically improved.
-Each product contains the main ingredients of Green Tea to heal and desensitise the skin, antibacterial Olibanum (Frankincense) to soothe, and calming French Rose Essential Oil for its natural fragrance.
+Each product contains the main ingredients of Green Tea to heal and desensitise the skin, antibacterial Olibanum (Frankincense) to soothe, and calming French Rose Essential Oil for its rejuvenating and soothing properties and natural fragrance.

 The line comprises: